SmartThingsCommunity/smartapp-sdk-java/smartapp-core/README.md

 Response to request with an arbitrary HTTP status code.

+### Context Store

+Support has been included for managing installed application information via a "context store".
+Actual implementations of this are coming soon but if you want to use it right now, you need to create your own context store to manage this information.

+To use this you will need to:

+  1. Create a class which implements InstalledAppContextStore which is a DAO for managing your context.
+Consider using DefaultInstalledAppContextStore which also implements RequestPreprocessor, making it easy to hook into the appropriate SmartApp lifecycle events.
+DefaultInstalledAppContextStore also uses the DefaultAppContextStore which includes common data related to the SmartApp.
+  2. Set up a RequestPreprocessor to call your DAO at the appropriate times.
+     The easiest way to do this is to implement DefaultAppContextStore as mentioned above and pass that into your SmartApp instance on start-up using `requestPreprocessor`.
+(If you're using Spring and our Spring library, you can simply make the implementation available in the `ApplicationContext`.)
+  3. Use the `get` method of your DAO to retrieve your context as needed.

 ## More about SmartThings

 If you are not familiar with SmartThings, we have